symfony-cmf/cmf-sandbox/README.md

     [RuntimeException]
     An error occurred when executing the ""assets:install --symlink  web "" command.

+There are two ways you can resolve this issue.

-edit the `composer.json` and remove the line
+1. If you wish to deploy _without_ using symlinks, simply edit the `composer.json` and change the line `"symfony-assets-install": "symlink"` to `"symfony-assets-install": ""`

-    "symfony-assets-install": "symlink"

-from the `"extra"` section of the file.
+2. If you wisy to deploy _with_ symlinks, you should close your git bash window, and re-open it with administrator privileges

+Finally re-run the command

+    php composer.phar update

 Then, create the database and tables and set up the default workspace using

     app/console doctrine:database:create
     app/console doctrine:phpcr:init:dbal